Building Trustworthy AI

 - Data.
 During the input stage to achieve a future adverse outcome, or at the inference stage, to gain knowledge of the input data used.

 - Poisoned Data Backdoor Attacks.
-This attack injects poisoned sampling data at the development stage (by model developer) or at the deployment stage by a service provider, such that a specific unintended outcome (backdoor) can be triggered by a specific set of inputs.7
+This attack injects poisoned sampling data at the development stage by a model developer or at the deployment stage by a service provider, such that a specific unintended outcome (backdoor) can be triggered by a specific set of inputs.7

 - Data Protection and Privacy Risks.
 For information about privacy risks, see section 4.3.
-One specific example of privacy risks is a violation of data privacy by adversaries using member inference attacks.
+One specific example of a privacy risk is a violation of data privacy by adversaries using member inference attacks.

 - Member Inference Attacks.
-A member inference attack attempts to establish whether a subject belongs to a specific data set through probing of APIs and running numerous inferences through machine-learning-as-a-service.8 This presents privacy risks for private data sets, or when the data set is facial or other biometric data.
+A member inference attack attempts to establish whether a subject belongs to a specific data set by probing APIs and running numerous inferences through machine-learning-as-a-service.8 This presents privacy risks for private data sets, or when the data set is facial or other biometric data.